sensepost/impersonate/README.md

 ## Description

-This repo contains the toolings that was developped while writing the following blog post [ LINK ].
+This repo contains the toolings that was developped while writing the following blog post https://sensepost.com/blog/2022/abusing-windows-tokens-to-compromise-active-directory-without-touching-lsass/.
 The blog post contains all necesary information to understand how the token manipulation internal mechanism works and how we can use it to our advantage.

 ## Content